Mesopotamia (EP): Release

 Mesopotamia was released on January 27, 1982.
-In the UK, the EP was marketed as a mini-album, due to three songs—"Loveland, "Cake" and "Throw That Beat in the Garbage Can"—mistakenly appearing as rough extended remixes derived from demo tapes.
+On the international release three songs—"Loveland, "Cake" and "Throw That Beat in the Garbage Can"—mistakenly appeared on the EP as rough extended remixes derived from demo tapes.
 When the band learned of this, the error was quickly rectified and the original mixes were reinstated.

-The EP was remixed by Tom Durack at Skyline Studios in July and August 1990 and was packaged with Party Mix! as a single CD in 1991.
+The EP was remixed by Tom Durack at Skyline Studios in July and August 1990 and was packaged with Party Mix! as a single CD release in 1991.

+In July 2026, a deluxe edition box set of the EP, titled Ancient Culture: Mesopotamia Revisited, was announced.
+For this release, Mesopotamia was recreated as a full album on both an LP and CD, with the inclusion of the previously unreleased session outtakes "Big Bird" and "Adios Desconocida" and the original version of "Queen of Las Vegas" (first released on Nude on the Moon: The B-52's Anthology).
+A second CD features the original international alternate mixes and 1991 remix of the EP, and a third disc presents an unreleased live concert recorded April 19, 1982, at the Roseland Ballroom.

 Reception

 The EP charted in the Billboard 200 in the U.S. and the Top 20 in the UK Albums Chart.
 The title track garnered the band a following in the Detroit area, after an African-American radio station began playing the song.
 Vocalist Fred Schneider later credited Detroit DJ the Electrifying Mojo for making the song a crossover hit, but recalled that the B-52's were being actively discouraged from appealing to an African-American audience by Kurfirst, despite the band's love of soul music.
 Pierson later recalled getting into a verbal altercation with Kurfirst after he dissuaded them from accepting an invitation to appear on New York African-American radio station WBLS to promote the album, on the grounds that it would be "confusing" for their audience.

 Robert Christgau of The Village Voice praised the EP, calling it "a 'party' record that never invokes that pooped word," and deeming Byrne "the secret ingredient".
-Betty Page opined in Sounds that David Byrne "sensibly avoided any maverick moves to dominate the essence of B-52-ism.
+Betty Page opined in Sounds that Byrne "sensibly avoided any maverick moves to dominate the essence of B-52-ism.
 Instead he's kept to strictly studio-style experiments".
 Conversely, Trouser Press felt the EP was where the band got "serious, with dire results", and while some tracks traded "élan for slickness", others appeared to be "selfconscious parodies of the old, carefree B-52's."

 In a retrospective review for AllMusic, William Ruhlmann felt the EP was a "lackluster set", calling it "the sound of a band that once sounded like it was on a steady path, now losing its footing."